Nexis-Network/homepage/content/docs/manage/endpoints.md

 ### Auto-suspend configuration

-Exzo Network's _Auto-suspend_ feature automatically transitions a compute endpoint into an `Idle` state after a period of inactivity, also known as "scale-to-zero".
+Nexis Network's _Auto-suspend_ feature automatically transitions a compute endpoint into an `Idle` state after a period of inactivity, also known as "scale-to-zero".
 By default, suspension occurs after 5 minutes of inactivity, but this delay can be adjusted.
 For instance, you can increase the delay to reduce the frequency of suspensions, or you can disable _Auto-suspend_ completely to maintain an "always-active" compute endpoint.
 An "always-active" configuration eliminates the few seconds of latency required to reactivate a compute endpoint but is likely to increase your compute time usage.

 The maximum **Suspend compute after a period of inactivity** setting is 7 days.
 To configure a compute as "always-active", deselect **Suspend compute after a period of inactivity**.
-For more information, refer to [Configuring Auto-suspend for Exzo Network computes](/docs/guides/auto-suspend-guide).
+For more information, refer to [Configuring Auto-suspend for Nexis Network computes](/docs/guides/auto-suspend-guide).

 ## Delete a compute endpoint